flyconnectome/fancr/README.md

 [![R-CMD-check](https://github.com/flyconnectome/fanc/workflows/R-CMD-check/badge.svg)](https://github.com/flyconnectome/fanc/actions)
 <!-- badges: end -->

-The goal of **fancr** is to support analysis of the Full Adult Female Nerve Cord dataset aka (FANC), especially autosegmentation data.
+The goal of **fancr** is to support analysis of the Female Adult Nerve Cord dataset aka (FANC), especially autosegmentation data.
 Those data are made available by the FANC project led by Wei-Chung Allen Lee (Harvard) and his collaborators including John Tuthill and Sebastian Seung/Zetta.

 To access FANC resources, you must have permissions to access the [FANC